mikron-ia/rpg-hub/README.md

 The hub allows handling of the following:

-* `Epic` - the basic campaign, containing virtually everything else that is not an user
+* `Epic` - the basic container, representing the campaign / epic and containing virtually everything else that is not an user
 * `Story` - an adventure, plot, etc. - in other words, a time-limited element of the `Epic`
 * `Recap` - a description of events, intended to keep the players up to date
-    * It can encompass from one to any number of sessions
+    * It can encompass any number of sessions
 * `Game` - a discrete gaming session, often associated with a `Recap`
 * `Character` - a character (either a Player Character or an NPC) present in the story, most often described from the perspective of the players
-* `CharacterSheet` - a detailed set of data on `Character`, usually in a form of numbers and traits
+* `CharacterSheet` - a detailed set of mechanical data on `Character`, usually in a form of numbers and traits
     * This is still a very underdeveloped component, requiring using a dedicated and undocumented data format to display properly
     * It is linked to a single `Character`